Volunteers are the Foundation of Hospice Awards

 The Volunteers are the Foundation of Hospice Awards recognize hospice volunteers who best reflect the universal concept of volunteerism in its truest sense – serving as inspiration to others.
 Recipients of these awards have demonstrated considerable commitment in terms of time, amount of responsibility assumed, and longevity; have made a notable impact by significantly strengthening a hospice program or the lives of patients/families served; and have undergone substantial personal growth as hospice volunteers.

-The awards are given annually in four categories:
+The awards are given annually in now five categories:

-- Specialized Volunteer Service, for volunteers who have supported hospice and palliative care patients and families though a specialized volunteer program such as We Honor Veterans, pediatric care, pet therapy, bereavement support, spiritual support, massage and other complementary therapies, etc.
+- Specialized Volunteer Service, for volunteers who have supported hospice and palliative care patients and families primarily through a specialized volunteer program (or combination of programs) such as professional roles, pediatric care, pet therapy, bereavement support, spiritual support, massage and other complementary therapies, etc. NOTE: There is a new, separate category for We Honor Veterans Program Volunteers

 - Young Leader, for high school and college students whose volunteer contributions have made a significant impact on the hospice and palliative care organization.
 Nominees for this category must be between the ages of 14 and 22.
 Because this category is for volunteers who may be with the hospice for a limited amount of time, the criteria for longevity of service is taken into consideration.

-The NCHPP Awards Committee reviews the nominations and selects the honorees. he awards are presented at NHPCO’s Fall Conference.
+The MyNHPCO Awards Committee reviews the nominations and selects the honorees.

 Nominees are evaluated on the following criteria: